Diagnostic tests are offered to women whose screening tests show:

 - they have a higher chance of being a carrier for (or having) sickle cell or thalassaemia

-Your health professional will talk it through with you and answer any questions you have.
-They will support you to make decisions that feel right for you.
+Your healthcare professional will talk it through with you and answer any questions you have.
+They'll support you to make decisions that feel right for you.

 There are 2 types of diagnostic tests: chorionic villus sampling (CVS) and amniocentesis.